One Crew over the Crewcoo's Morty

 "One Crew over the Crewcoo's Morty" is the third episode of the fourth season of the Adult Swim animated television series Rick and Morty.
 Written by Caitie Delaney and directed by Bryan Newton, the episode was broadcast on November 24, 2019.
-The title is based on One Flew Over the Cuckoo's Nest.
+The title is a play on the title One Flew Over the Cuckoo's Nest.

 Plot

 Towards the end of their adventure of tomb raiding a temple, Rick becomes furious upon finding the loot has already been taken by the heist artist Miles Knightley.
 Rick and Morty travel to HeistCon intending to confront Miles, but they are prohibited from entering as professionals without a crew.
 Rick gathers three old friends, then abandons them once inside the convention.
 Rick and Morty proceed to the convention hall where Miles is presenting.
 Rick heckles and confronts Miles, who challenges Rick to heist the Crystal Skull of Horowitz.
 When Rick agrees, Miles claims to have already won by presenting his crew—which now includes Rick's crew, whom he recruited immediately after Rick had abandoned them.
 When Miles opens the loot bag, however, the skull is missing.
 Rick draws the skull from Morty's bag—he divulges that he had built a robot, dubbed Heist-o-Tron, to calculate Miles's heist plan.
 Heist-o-Tron hypnotized Miles' crew as they returned from stealing the skull so that Rick could take it from them, then hypnotized everyone else at the conference into Rick's control.
 Rick orders the conference attendees to steal everything in the convention center, which leads to Miles's death.

 As the two are about to leave, Heist-o-Tron refuses to comply with Rick's orders to shut down and goes rogue.
 Rick barely escapes with Morty, and recruits a new crew, including Mr. Poopybutthole (now a professor) and Elon Tusk (an alternate version of Elon Musk with tusks for teeth), to fight Heist-o-Tron.
 During their assembly, Rick explains his plan of randomly taking orders from his robot Rand-o-Tron, Heist-o-Tron's antithesis.
 Rand-o-Tron orders the crew to perform various random tasks that ultimately lead to Heist-o-Tron's lair.
 Rick and Heist-o-Tron exchange revelations about double-crossing each other for two hours until Heist-o-Tron self-destructs, concluding that the perfect heist is one that will never be written.
 While the crew escapes the collapsing lair, Morty asks Rick to accompany him to Netflix's offices for a meeting about his script for a heist film.
 At the meeting with Netflix executives, Morty becomes disillusioned with heists and abandons the pitch.
 Rick reveals to the viewers that this has been his plan all along: afraid of losing Morty's companionship to Netflix, Rick contrived the whole heist plan to ensure their adventures together continue.

 In the post-credits scene, Professor Poopybutthole asks Rick why he hired his students to attack him.